libp2p/specs/webrtc/webrtc.md

 A node needs to discover its public IP and port, which is forwarded to the remote node in order to connect to the local node.
 On non-browser libp2p nodes doing a hole punch with TCP or QUIC, the libp2p node discovers its public address via the [identify] protocol.
-One can not use the [identify] protocol on browser nodes to discover ones public IP and port given that the browser uses a new port for each connection.
+One cannot use the [identify] protocol on browser nodes to discover ones public IP and port given that the browser uses a new port for each connection.
 For example say that the local browser node establishes a WebRTC connection C1 via browser-to-server to a server node and runs the [identify] protocol.
 The returned observed public port P1 will most likely (depending on the NAT) be a different port than the port observed on another connection C2.
 The only browser supported mechanism to discover ones public IP and port for a given connection is the non-libp2p protocol STUN.